JaKooLit/Debian-Hyprland/README.md

 ### ✨ Youtube presentation [`Link`]() - to be added soon :)

 ### ✨  Some notes on installation
 - This script is meant to install in Debian Testing (Trixie).
-But it may work in newer Ubuntu and based
 - I However, if you decided to try, recommend to install SDDM.
 Apart from GDM and SDDM, any other Login Manager may not work nor launch Hyprland.
 However, hyprland can be launched through tty by type Hyprland

 ### ⚠️ WARNING! nwg-look takes long time to install.